-Peabody last gave an online presentation on progress in Thamesmead as new homes at Southmere Village approach completion.
+Peabody have given an online presentation regarding progress in Thamesmead as new homes at Southmere Village approach completion.

 The Zoom talk brought together a number of people to offer some insights at various sites.
-They covered the former Tavy Bridge area now rebranded Southmere Village and stated 83 “affordable” homes should be ready for occupation in May this year alongside the new square and the first private homes.
+They covered the former Tavy Bridge area now rebranded Southmere Village and stated 83 “affordable” homes should be ready for occupation in May this year, alongside an update on the adjacent new square and the first private homes.
 The new library will not open this year with Bexley aiming for early 2022.
 Other new homes will follow in 2022.
 There was no mention of flats costing £558,900 to buy.

 Images of the new public space – named Cygnet Square – show a small water feature.
 Originally Peabody submitted plans for a much larger feature heading towards the lake, then appeared to remove it.
 This smaller area is perhaps a compromise.
 New images in the presentation show simplified architectural designs of housing blocks approved in 2020 remain – with characterful features removed.